 I knew absolutely nothing about metalwork when I wandered into Invictus Forge, the blacksmith shop of Ray Bowen.
 I certainly didn’t imagine I’d end up as an apprentice.
-It all started when I wanted to turn some scripts I’d written into stop motion videos.
-I needed a shooting table.
-But in order to build it, I would have to become a blacksmith.
+It all started when I needed a shooting table to turn some scripts I’d written into stop motion videos.
+But to build the table, I would have to become a blacksmith.

-Then I plunged into the details and saw the complexities of securing the camera.
+…until I plunged into the details and saw the complexities of securing the camera.
 With stop motion, the danger is accidentally moving the camera.
 It needed to be locked into place, but I still wanted the option to adjust its position quickly.
 I tried altering a tripod.
 I tried configuring a u-bolt.
 And then I tried one disaster with wood and glue that nearly tipped over once I attached a heavy DSLR camera.
 The staff at Home Depot didn’t know what to do, either.
-But they knew a blacksmith who might.
+But they gave me the name of a blacksmith who would.

 GRITTY TOOLS, ELEGANT RESULTS

 Ray had an answer in two seconds.
 “Just make a metal camera mount,” he said.
 To my surprise, he turned me loose in the shop to make it.
 I’d never used a drill press, a sander, or a die grinder — the name says it all — but I quickly learned this shop runs on self-reliance.
 I carefully drilled a hole in the brass cap for a screw, which would hold the camera.
 Then I removed the tee’s inner threads to make room for the pipe.
 Another screw at the base could be loosened easily to allow the camera to move, or tightened to lock it in place.
 And just like that, I’d made my first metal piece and survived the die grinder to tell about it.